-Wollman Rink is the public ice rink that opens every winter in the southeast corner of Central Park to the delight of New Yorkers and tourists alike.
-Personally, I think the feeling of skating at this spot in the city, with Central Park on one side and the views of the mythical skyscrapers in the background, is simply unparalleled.
-You will feel like you are shooting a Christmas scene from one of the many movies that have been filmed here.
+Wollman Rink is the public ice rink that opens every winter in the southeast corner of Central Park to the delight of New Yorkers and tourists.
+Personally, I think the feeling of skating in this part of the city, with Central Park on one side and the views of the legendary skyscrapers in the background, is simply unparalleled.

-If you feel like taking advantage of your visit to the area to get your skates on, I recommend you check the Wollman Rink page to make sure of the opening hours on the day that suits you.
-I have also prepared a practical guide on 15 things to do in Central Park so you can organize your visit to the park and make the most of your time there.
+If you feel like taking advantage of your visit to the area to get your skates on, I recommend you check the Wollman Rink page to make sure of the opening hours.
+I have also prepared a practical guide on 17 things to do in Central Park so you can organize your visit to the park and make the most of your time there.
 Don't let the cold beat you!

 At Bryant Park

-- Where: On 42nd Street, between Fifth and Sixth Avenues.
-42nd Street, between Fifth and Sixth Avenues.
+- Where: 42nd Street, between Fifth and Sixth Avenues.

-- When: The ice rink is open from late October to early March from 8AM to 10PM.
-The ice rink is open from the end of October to the beginning of March from 8AM to 10PM / The flea market from Monday to Friday from 11AM to 8PM and weekends from 10AM to 8PM.
+- When: The ice rink is open from late October to early March from 8AM to 10PM / The flea market from Monday to Friday from 11AM to 8PM and weekends from 10AM to 8PM.